esaSPICEservice/QuACK/README.txt

  (1) Grieger, B. (2019).
 "Quincuncial adaptive closed Kohonen (QuACK) map for the irregularly shaped comet 67P/Churyumov-Gerasimenko".
 A&A 630, A1. https://doi.org/10.1051/0004-6361/201834841
- (2) Grieger, B. (2020).
-"Optimized global map projections for specific
+ (2) Useful oblique aspects of Earth map projectios are discussed in Grieger, B. (2020), "Optimized global map projections for specific
-   applications: the triptychial projection and the Spilhaus projection".
-EGU2020-9885. https://doi.org/10.5194/egusphere-egu2020-9885
+   applications: the triptychial projection and the Spilhaus projection", EGU2020-9885, https://doi.org/10.5194/egusphere-egu2020-9885
  (3) http://hevea.inria.fr/index.html